Experiences & Amenities

 Unable to survive in the wild for various reasons, the park’s captive wildlife are ambassadors for their species, promoting conservation through education.

-The Fish Bowl Underwater Observatory floats in the main spring and allows an underwater view of the spring and the fish and manatees.
-A television screen with a viewing control is located on the sundeck allowing visitors in wheelchairs to appreciate a view out the underwater windows.
+The Fish Bowl Underwater Observatory floats in the main spring and allows an up-close view of the spring and the fish and manatees.
+A live-feed television screen is located on the sundeck allowing visitors to see view fish and manatees from an underwater perspective.

 The park's visitor center and main entrance is located on U.S. 19 and includes a ticket counter, boat docks, accessible restrooms and a concessionaire-operated State of Elegance Gift Shop.
 Panels inside the visitor center illustrate the history of the park and Homosassa area.